There is no right or wrong answer here, but it will change depending on your particular situation.

 (Optional) Togarashi spice blend

-Note: Togarashi is a Japanese blend of cayenne,
+Note: Togarashi is a Japanese blend of cayenne, sesame seeds and seaweed.
+It is available at most Asian markets.

 Use a medium bowl and fill it with cold water, then add 1 tbsp of salt.
 Let the clams stand in this salted water for 1 hour.
 Afterwards, drain them and rinse well.